earthly/website/blog/_posts/2021-12-14-golang-http.md

 ~~~

 <figcaption>
-*The struct field tag `json:"id"` will be used by `encoding/json` to decode and encode IdDocument back and forth from Golang to JSON.*
+*I use the struct field tag `json:"id"` to tell `encoding/json` how to decode and encode IdDocument back and forth from Golang to JSON.*
 </figcaption>

 Similarly to represent a JSON activity like `{"activity": {"description": "christmas eve class", time:"2021-12-24T12:42:31Z", "id":1}}`, I need an `ActivityDocument`: